Falling Object Injury Claims Guide – How Much Compensation Can I Claim?

-If you have been struck by falling object whether in the workplace or elsewhere and the accident occurred due to the negligence of a third party, you could be entitled to claim compensation for the pain and suffering your sustained.
+If you have been struck by a falling object, whether in the workplace or elsewhere, and the accident occurred due to the negligence of a third party, you could be entitled to claim compensation for the pain and suffering your sustained.
 Whether it was a slight injury or something more serious, we can help you through the process of filing a falling object compensation claim.

 - Injuries to the head

 - Facial injuries